 Hopefully, the prop will always send the ball right into your hands – even if he plays for the opposition!
 But, if you want to increase your chances of securing possession, you need to work on your lineout jumping height too.
 Use these exercises, especially in the off-season, to develop serious air time.

-Boost your jumping workout performance with Twitch Faster – the only pre-workout supplement designed specifically for rugby players.
+Boost your jumping workout performance with Pre-Game – the only pre-workout supplement designed specifically for rugby players.
 Now available in more than a dozens stacks and three supplement flavors.